Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 if #available(iOS 11.0, *) {

-// Supported only in iOS 11 and later
+// Supported only from iOS 11 onwards

 let completionHandle: VNRequestCompletionHandler = { request, error in